Sweet Cheese Pies. Easy Desserts from Mom’s Recipe Book

 The Romanians have called these pies “poale’n brâu” for centuries.
 That translates literary to “the bottom of the skirt raised to the waistband”.
 Why?
 Perhaps many years ago, women would wear their skirts as improvised bags to carry whatever they would forage in the forest or a small bunch of twigs for the fire.
 Ever so practical!

 Historically, the great pharaoh Ramesses II, known as Ramesses the Great for his military prowess, seemed to have been addicted to this dessert.
 So much so that he took some with him in the afterlife.
 The archaeologists have discovered traces of pies filled with honey in his burial place in the Valley of the Kings.
-(By the way, the great pharaoh did depart in style, his funerary temple – not tomb! – measures 820 sqm/8800 sq. ft. and included a library with thousands of papyri; in case you wanted some non-cheese pies related facts!)
+(By the way, the great pharaoh did depart in style, his funerary temple – not tomb! – measures 820 sqm/8800 sq. ft. and included a library with thousands of papyri; if you wanted some non-cheese pies related facts!)

 Next in the chronological line of civilisations, the Greeks carried on making pies they filled with fruits.